Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he: Introduction

-The aim of this study is for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings $\tilde a_V$ and $\tilde a_A$ at the Future Circular Collider Hadron-Electron (FCC-he) \cite{Huan,Acar,Bruening} through $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ collisions.
-We have based our study on the FCC-he which has been designed to collide electrons with an energy $E_e=250 GeV$ to $E_p=500 GeV$ with protons with an energy $E_p=50 TeV$, corresponding to the center-of-mass energies $\sqrt{s}=2\sqrt{E_e E_p}= 7.07 TeV$ and $10 TeV$.
-The anticipated integrated luminosity is about the order of $50-1000 fb^{-1}$ depending on the energy of the incoming electrons and the design of the collider.
+The aim of this study is to obtain model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings $\tilde a_V$ and $\tilde a_A$ at the Future Circular Collider Hadron-Electron (FCC-he) \cite{FCChe,Fernandez,Fernandez1,Fernandez2,Huan,Acar,Bruening} through $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ collisions.
+We have based our study on the FCC-he which has been designed to collide electrons with an energy $E_e=250 GeV$ to $E_e=500 GeV$ with protons with an energy $E_p=50 TeV$, corresponding to the center-of-mass energies $\sqrt{s}=2\sqrt{E_e E_p}= 7.07 TeV$ and $10 TeV$.
+Depending on the energy of the incoming electrons and the design of the collider, the anticipated integrated luminosity is approximately $50-1000 fb^{-1}$.

-Different studies on the top-quark physical potential have been presented by several theoretical, experimental and phenomenological authors/groups, and have been made for different specific processes and environments.
+Many studies on the physical potential of top-quark using different processes and environments have been presented by several theoretical, experimental and phenomenological authors and groups.
 Furthermore, the processes involving top-quarks provide us unique opportunities to test the Standard Model (SM) predictions and look for possible signatures of new physics BSM.
 These signals can be the anomalous electromagnetic dipole moments of the top-quark, that is, its Magnetic Moment ($t$-MM) and its Electric Dipole Moment ($t$-EDM), with the latter considered as a source of CP violation.
-The estimate in the SM for the $t$-MM \cite{Benreuther} and $t$-EDM \cite{Hoogeveen,Pospelov,Soni} are given by
+The estimate in the SM for the $t$-MM $(a_t)$ \cite{Benreuther} and $t$-EDM $(d_t)$ \cite{Hoogeveen,Pospelov,Soni} is given by:

 and the $t$-MM can be tested in the LHC and future colliders such as the Compact Linear Collider (CLIC), the Large Hadron-Electron Collider (LHeC) and the FCC-he.
-In the case of the $t$-EDM, its value is strongly suppressed as shown in Eq.
-(1), and is much too hard to be observed.
-However, it is very attractive for probing new physics BSM due to the same reason.
+As shown in Eq.
+(1), the $t$-EDM value is strongly suppressed and difficult to measure.
+What's more, if its value were zero, it wouldn't be possible to measure it at all.
+However, the $t$-EDM is very useful for probing new physics BSM.

-A summary on sensitivities achievable on the electromagnetic dipole moments of the top-quark are given in Table I. See Refs. \cite{Ibrahim,Atwood,Polouse,Choi,Polouse1,Aguilar0,Amjad,Juste,Asner,Abe,Aarons,Brau,Baer,Grzadkowski:2005ye} for another results on the $t$-MM and the $t$-EDM in different context.
+A summary of sensitivities achievable on the electromagnetic dipole moments of the top-quark is given in Table I. See Refs. \cite{Ibrahim,Atwood,Polouse,Choi,Polouse1,Aguilar0,Amjad,Juste,Asner,Abe,Aarons,Brau,Baer,Grzadkowski:2005ye} for other results on the $t$-MM and the $t$-EDM in different contexts.